argoproj/argo-helm/CONTRIBUTING.md

 ## Documentation

 The documentation for each chart is done with [helm-docs](https://github.com/norwoodj/helm-docs).
-This way we can ensure that values are consistent with the chart documentation.
+This way we can ensure that values are consistent with the chart documentation:

-We have a script on the repository which will execute the helm-docs docker container, so that you don't have to worry about downloading the binary etc. Simply execute the script (Bash compatible, might require sudo privileges):

 ```
-bash scripts/helm-docs.sh
+make helm-docs
 ```

 **NOTE**: When creating your own `README.md.gotmpl`, don't forget to add it to your `.helmignore` file.

 # Testing